express-rate-limit/express-rate-limit/readme.md

 })
 ```

-To respond by function message:
+To send a response via function message:

 ```ts
 import rateLimit from 'express-rate-limit'